A hypergraph bandwidth theorem: Conclusion

 \subsubsection{Partite frameworks}

 Our proof techniques can easily be adapted to obtain partite versions of \cref{pro:blow-up-cover}.
-This could be in particular interesting in the setting of `transversal' substructures, where a similar approach has been used to find perfect tilings~\cite{Lan23}.
+This could be particularly interesting in the setting of `transversal' substructures, where a similar approach has been used to find perfect tilings~\cite{Lan23}.